DavidHostler/NattyOrNot/README.md

 You could run the React Javascript server on localhost:3000 likewise by typing the following in the main project folder:

 ### cd webapp && npm start

+Currently, this repository is not fully completed, so apologies if a few of the described features are currently missing.
+The app should be fully functional before the end of March.
+Additionally, at the time of this first commit, it has been barely a week since I started this project, so trust that it won't take long to make the app totally functional.

+Additionally, if people think this is cool, then I will develop a mobile version with React-Native for use on cell phones.
+This is more convenient, since people tend to store physique pics on their cell phones rather than on their personal computers.